Return to Work Programme

 Is my career break valid?

-You might have taken time out to care for a relative, to do voluntary work, or to explore the world travelling.
-Every kind of break will be considered.
 We’ll want to hear all about how your change in lifestyle has made you a more mature and rounded person.

 What kind of work will I do?

 It depends on the area of our business you join and your grade.
 Whatever your role, you’ll be working on projects that make a genuine difference to our clients and our firm.